Updated Mar 20, 2026

 How should we improve communication and clarity in exam preparation?

 Students cite opaque formats and marking criteria as barriers to effective study.
-Provide a one‑page assessment brief per task that sets purpose, weighting, allowed resources, how marks are awarded, and common pitfalls.
-Use checklist‑style rubrics with grade descriptors and annotated exemplars.
-Short orientation on assessment conventions supports not UK domiciled students, and plain‑language instructions with accessible formats help disabled learners.
-Open Q&A touchpoints and consistent module communications reduce ambiguity and reliance on informal channels.
+Provide a one-page assessment brief for each task covering purpose, weighting, allowed resources, how marks are awarded, and common pitfalls.
+Use checklist-style rubrics with grade descriptors and annotated exemplars.
+A short orientation on assessment conventions helps students who are not UK domiciled, while plain-language instructions and accessible formats support disabled learners.
+Open Q&A touchpoints and consistent module communications reduce ambiguity, cut reliance on informal channels, and make preparation more efficient.

 How should timing and weighting be structured?